Alexey-Danilchenko/Kodak-DCS-Tools/Hardware/ProBack_LED_backlight/README.md

 For the Yuji LEDs above, the board in examples uses regulated LED current of 35mA (with resistor values as selected in schematics and specified in parts list below).
 For a string of 6 LEDs it produces voltage of 17V (slightly less but that is highly dependent on LED variations).
 This gives overall power consumption of 595mW which is still slightly less than original CCFL light at 600mW yet it is substantially brighter.

+For the 6x LED board of the Yuji LEDs above, I would not recommend to go for brighter than with LED current of 35mA (30..35mA is the ideal range) since it then gets too bright and beyond capabilities of the LCD itself to handle (black becomes too bright).
+So the resistor values in the list of parts section below reflect this.
+I personally ended up using 35mA current and it is just about right balance.

 This is how it looks all connected and lit:

 ![6LED3](Ref/LED-230712-001.jpg)